furstyferret-dev/bldcmotor/README.md

 Although described as high speed (1000 rpm or more) I have no problem running these at between 200-500 rpm.
 They use almost no power and don't get hot, while being easily regulated to within 0.1 rpm.

 Speed is regulated by a PWM signal but they don't have intrinsic speed control, instead containing an internal frequency generator which pulses at a rate proportional to motor speed.
+The pulses per revolution may need to be altered depending on your motor variant [NOT IMPLEMENTED].

 They typically run on 6 - 24V DC and require three digital pins, in addition to power and ground.
 DO NOT REVERSE POLARITY ON THE SUPPLY.